Evident Logo

 Mala Gaonkar

-Founder and Chief Investment Officer, SurgoCap Partners
+Founder & Chief Investment Officer, SurgoCap Partners

 Manuela Veloso